 The emblem on this gravestone is a tribute to the faith of the deceased.
 It reads, “Ecclesia Sancti Multosi de Kynsale, A.D.
 MCXC,” meaning the “Holy Church of St. Multose of Kinsale” and the year it was founded, 1190 A.D.

 St. Multose Church, also called the Church of Ireland, is of Old Norse-style construction.
 Colors dance across the wooden floors when sun shines through the stained-glass windows.
-Ancient tombstones fill the church yard.
+Ancient tombstones fill the churchyard.

 During the Middle Ages, the most faithful church members were buried inside of the churches beneath the floors, in the walls, or in crypts above ground.
 Those buried closest to the altar were believed to have the best chance of reaching heaven.
 The less faithful were buried outdoors in the churchyard, enclosed by a stone wall.
 Those who did not affiliate with the church, who had gravely sinned, or who had been excommunicated were buried outside of the churchyard.
 Frequently those in the last group were in unmarked graves and their gravesite was trampled by wandering cattle and sheep.